To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 • Pricier than fully-manual machines

 Our first response when we heard that Sage was adding a touchscreen to its latest manual espresso machines was unprintable.
 A touchscreen?
 On a “proper” espresso machine?
 You’re kidding, right?
-The reality, however, is that the touchscreen is anything but a novelty.
+The reality, however, is that the touchscreen on this coffee machine is anything but a novelty.

 Instead, Sage has created an entirely new middle ground between fully-automatic bean-to-cup and classic manual espresso machines.
 The Barista Touch still wants to take you from coffee bean to cup – but it also wants to teach you how to create the building blocks of a truly great cup of coffee in the process.